zhe-ch/ESN-Simulation/README.md

 This repository contains codes for simulation of a echo-state network (ESN) at the scale of 500/800 hidden nodes.

-The simulation is carried out in C.
+The function simulation is carried out in C.

-The implementation is targetting at FPGA, using Vivado HLS to generate the RTL kernel.
+The implementation of ESN-based prediction is done on FPGA, using Vivado HLS to automatically generate the RTL kernel.

 [1] Herbert Jaeger and Harald Haas.
 Harnessing Nonlinearity: Predicting Chaotic Systems and Saving Energy in Wireless Communication.
 Science 2 April 2004: Vol. 304. no. 5667, pp. 78 – 80